fvtt-fria-ligan/twilight2000-foundry-vtt/.github/ISSUE_TEMPLATE/bug_report.md

 - Low (formatting issues, things that don't impact operation)
 - Medium (minor functional impact)
 - High (a broken feature, major functional impact)
-- Critical (bot crash, extremely major functional impact)
+- Critical (game crash, extremely major functional impact)

 ### Context
 <!-- The command run that the bug occurs in and any choice trees. -->